IntelPython/sdc/README.rst

 to bare-metal cluster/cloud performance automatically.
 It compiles a subset of Python (Pandas/Numpy) to efficient parallel binaries with MPI, requiring only minimal code changes.
-SDC is orders of magnitude faster than alternatives like `Apache Spark <http://spark.apache.org/>`_.
+Intel SDC is orders of magnitude faster than alternatives like `Apache Spark <http://spark.apache.org/>`_.

-SDC's documentation can be found `here <https://intellabs.github.io/sdc-doc/>`_.
+Intel SDC's documentation can be found `here <https://intellabs.github.io/sdc-doc/>`_.

 Installing Binary Packages (conda)
 ----------------------------------